MicrosoftDocs/microsoft-365-community/Community/maturity-model-microsoft365-servicing-microsoft365-service-change-management.md

 ![Messages in the Microsoft 365 Admin Center mobile app](media/maturity-model-microsoft365-servicing-microsoft365-service-change-management\advisories-mobile.jpg)

 Microsoft makes planned service changes to the M365 services daily, resulting in over 1400 change announcements per year.
 Effective IT operations will maintain awareness of current and future changes and assess their impacts on the organization and its people and processes.
-These changes are primarily announced via the [Message Center](https://admin.cloud.microsoft/?source=applauncher#/MessageCenter), with support from the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap) and supporting Microsoft official blogs.
+These changes are primarily announced via the [Message Center](https://admin.cloud.microsoft/?source=applauncher#/MessageCenter), with support from the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap) and supporting Microsoft official blogs, usually on the [Microsoft Technical Community site](https://techcommunity.microsoft.com/).

 Service Change management for Microsoft 365 involves triaging the change announcements (messages in the Message Center) and determining what action is required, if any.
+In organizations with sufficient IT staff tasked with managing their Microsoft products, this is a team activity.

 ## Applying the Maturity Model to Service Change Management